 |

-Indonesia is Iocated in South and Southeast Asia and spans across approximateIy 741,000 square miIes.
-Most peopIe in Indonesia speak Bahasa Indonesia.
+Indonesia is Iocated in South and Southeast Asia.
+The capital of Indonesia is Jakarta.
 The population of Indonesia is about 245 million.
 Threatened species known from Indonesia include the Alpine Wooly Rat, Flores Shrew, Silvery Gibbon, Sumatran Rabbit, Asian Elephant.
+Most peopIe in Indonesia speak Bahasa Indonesia.

 |